Our clients and case studies

 Scooters are growing in popularity, and there’s a lot of variation in design, particularly around the controls.
 We carried out research looking at scooter safety and the ease-of-use of controls, including:

-- usability tests of seven scooters with 16 members of our consumer research forum
+- usability tests of seven scooters with 16 members of our consumer research panel

 - a focus group with nine experts to discuss safety and usability issues